For your Customers

 Vice Media has offices worldwide with its main hubs in New York, Los Angeles, and London.
 The global IT team handles the entire business infrastructure for Vice Media from service requests for desk phones, printers, computer laptops, to user access and accounts; anything required to run a business from a technology standpoint.

 Over the past several years, as Vice Media expanded rapidly into more remote locations, its global technology footprint was relegated to an afterthought.
-“As we expanded, there wasn't a consolidated global administration of the company's technology needs,” says Jansen Cinco, Senior Manager for Global IT Support and Operations.
+“As we expanded, there wasn't a consolidated global administration of the company's technology needs,” says Jansen Cinco, Associate Director, IT Support.
 “If someone had a computer issue, they would send an email to somebody who they know is handy with a computer.
 Most information was tribal knowledge.”